zihzhan/microsoft-graph-docs/api-reference/beta/api/print_post_printershares.md

 # Create printerShare

-Use this API to create a new printerShare.
+Use this API to create a new printer share.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).